 The UK Lottery has been operated by the Camelot Group since the mid 90’s when they first acquired the license and the government body in charge of regulating the Uk Lottery is the National Lottery Commission.

-The primary reason of existence for the UK Lottery is to rise funds for good causes while giving virtually all citizens a real chance to hit a life-changing Jackpot prize.
+The primary reason of existence for the UK Lottery is to raise funds for good causes while giving virtually all citizens a real chance to win a Jackpot prize.

 How to Play the New UK Lottery?